478mkharb/devops-learning/snatak/sprint3/jenkins-plugin-doc.md

 </table>

-### Why Install These Tools Outside Jenkins?
+> [!NOTE]
+> Although Jenkins plugins exist for tools such as Terraform, Ansible, SonarQube, OWASP Dependency-Check, and OWASP ZAP, it is generally recommended to install and execute these tools directly on Jenkins agents rather than relying on Jenkins-specific plugins.
+>
+> Benefits:

-* Reduces Jenkins plugin dependencies.
+> - Reduces Jenkins plugin dependencies.
-* Simplifies Jenkins upgrades.
+> - Simplifies Jenkins upgrades and maintenance.
-* Improves platform stability.
+> - Improves platform stability and reliability.
-* Reduces security risks.
+> - Minimizes security risks associated with excessive plugins.
-* Enables reuse across different CI/CD platforms.
+> - Enables reuse across multiple CI/CD platforms.
-* Aligns with modern DevOps and Infrastructure-as-Code practices.
+> - Aligns with modern DevOps and Infrastructure-as-Code (IaC) practices.

 ---